 Keep Up the Birthday and Anniversary Parties

 Many offices like to recognize employee birthdays and work anniversaries.
 Remote work shouldn’t stop this.
 Virtual parties are perfectly possible, and you can continue the monthly shared birthday party with everyone encouraged to get their own treats.
 Handwritten cards are safe during the pandemic and can go a long way towards helping an employee feel recognized and appreciated.

 How does AchieveIt live this?
 First, we’ve continued regular birthday and anniversary announcements within Slack.
 We’ve also continued our tradition of hosting showers for expecting and engaged Achievers.
 We recently threw our first virtual baby shower with pre-delivered gifts and custom virtual backgrounds.
 We even had some mini-Achievers join in for the celebration.

 Resist the temptation to micromanage an employee’s hours.
 Some software advertizes remote employee monitoring that confirms employees are working (and only working) during business hours.

 Employees hate it.
 Focus on flexibility.

 How does AchieveIt live this?
 While we have regularly scheduled team meetings and commitments to customers and prospects that require some semblance of regular hours, we always encourage flexibility.
-Strong communication amongst teams and a commitment to personal accountability drives results more than working 9 to 5.
-It’s regular to see Slack messages and statuses when team members take a mid-day break to walk the dog, workout, or take a mental break.
+Strong communication amongst teams and a commitment to personal accountability drive results in more than working 9 to 5.
+It’s regular to see Slack messages and statuses when team members take a mid-day break to walk the dog, work out, or take a mental break.

 How does AchieveIt live this?
 We’ve kept up with our book clubs and started a new form of togetherness, weekly remote workouts.
 On Thursday afternoons, interested team members join a Zoom call for yoga, kickboxing or HIIT class, abs, and more.